-The inventory survey investigation and documentation of the project area's six historic properties has provided sufficient information for significance evaluations.
-Significance is determined after evaluation of the historic property in light of the five broad criteria established for the Hawai'i Administrative Rules §13-284-6.
-The criteria are as follows:
+The archaeological inventory survey investigation and documentation of the project area's six historic properties has provided sufficient information for significance evaluations.
+Significance is determined after evaluation of the historic property in light of the five broad criteria specified in the Hawai'i Administrative Rule §13-284-6.
+These criteria are as follows: